-27 When is a party likely to be considered dominant or jointly dominant?
+When is a party likely to be considered dominant or jointly dominant?

-The definition of dominance in the UK follows the approach of article 82 of the EC treaty.
+The definition of dominance in the UK follows the approach of article 102 TFEU.
 Dominance is defined as a position of economic strength enjoyed by an undertaking that enables it to prevent effective competition being maintained in the relevant market by affording it the power to behave to an appreciable extent independently of its competitors, its customers and ultimately of its consumers.
+The most recent guide to the definition of dominance in pharmaceutical markets is the judgment of the EU General Court in AstraZeneca (Case T-321/05 AstraZeneca v Commission), which is likely to be followed in the UK.